stmorse/stmorse.github.io/_posts/2023-12-30-bayes_coin.md

 This is called *marginalizing* over $$\theta$$ and -- speaking loosely -- captures everything we know about $$\theta$$ and $$X$$ into a distribution over $$\tilde{x}$$, by sort of averaging over $$\theta$$.

 In practice, we often have a potentially nasty integral to calculate.
 But in this case, we actually get a version of the MAP, which I won't reproduce here, check out these [lecture notes](https://www.cs.cornell.edu/courses/cs4780/2018sp/lectures/lecturenote04.html) for a little more detail.

+The posterior predictive is not actually very exciting in this setting, but I encourage you to check it out in a [linear regression setting](https://stmorse.github.io/journal/regression2.html) for a richer view.

+That's all for today!
+Thanks for reading.